 Monday, September 23rd, 2019 @ 11:21am

-The quality of your indoor air is important, and one way to keep it healthy is to ventilate the moist air and odours created in kitchens and bathrooms.
+The quality of your indoor air is important.
+One way to keep it healthy is to ventilate the moist air and odors created in kitchens and bathrooms.
 Home ventilation is important in all homes, but especially in newer construction, since new homes are built to have good insulation and tight air seals that prevent air movement.

 I always say nothing lasts forever unless you make sure it does, and that includes your house.
 As a homeowner, you need to understand the importance of exhaust fans and proper ventilation and how to properly install and operate them.
 This is key for removing excess moisture from your indoor air, and we all know that moisture can lead to mold.
 Effective ventilation ensures that you have good indoor air quality.